 That “really good box” you’re saving?
 It’s time for its true purpose: becoming a donation bin!
 Instead of letting it sit empty, fill it up and send it off to its next life.

 Unlike a nice basket you’d hesitate to part with, a cardboard box is easy to let go of – you’ll likely have another one soon.
+So, embrace the recycle bin and free up that storage space!
+Decluttering never felt so good!

 10. The mental game of decluttering